-The Ultra Whisper Series consists of a Compact Style and a Modular Style with three production sizes for each style.
+This section lists the general specifications of the Ultra Whisper Series.
+The series consists of a Compact Style and a Modular Style with three production rates for each style.
+All systems are delivered with a white power-coated aluminum frame and stainless steel or engineering plastic components for long life.
 Each of these systems can be ordered in different configurations.
-Depending on the configuration purchased the weights may vary slightly from the listed information listed below.
+Depending on the configuration purchased the weight may vary slightly from the listed information listed in Table 10.1.